quic-go/quic-go/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability that may affect live deployments -- for example, by exposing a remote execution exploit -- please **send your report privately** to martenseemann@gmail.com and lucas@clemente.io.
+If you find a vulnerability that may affect live deployments -- for example, by exposing a remote execution exploit -- please [**report privately**](https://github.com/quic-go/quic-go/security/advisories/new).
 Please **DO NOT file a public issue**.

 If the issue is an implementation weakness that cannot be immediately exploited or something not yet deployed, just discuss it openly.